Most Forgiving Irons 2024 (Our 12 Recommendations)

 Distance

-If the forgiveness level between two clubs winds up being about equal, you’ll want to squeeze as much distance as you can out of each shot.
+If the forgiveness level between two golf clubs winds up being about equal, you’ll want to squeeze as much distance as you can out of each shot.

 The closer you can get to the green on a par 5 or a long par 4, the better chance you’ll make a good score.
 And wouldn’t you rather hit a 9-iron to a 150-yard par 3 than a 7-iron?